Colonel William Donald Sinclair – January 7, 2026

 There is a wonderful documentary which details his military exploits in the Library of Congress, “Veterans History Project Collection: Korean War in the Air, William Donald Sinclair Collection.”

-Following his retirement, he worked for several churches as a church business administrator.
-As he could rarely sit still, Bill moved onto his next venture.
-From 1996-2004, Bill served honorably and with distinction as a Republican in the Colorado State House of Representatives as the District 16, Colorado Springs Congressman.
-He won the general election in 1996 with an amazing 66% of the vote, the 1998 general election with an amazing 68% of the vote, the 2000 general election with 58% of the vote, and the 2002 general election with 66% of the vote.
-He was known for “reaching across the aisle” to accomplish many things.
-At 80 years of age, in 2004, he decided not to run for re-election to the Colorado State House of Representatives but was asked by the Colorado Democrat Governor to assist him in Colorado State Military Veterans Affairs, which Bill did for the next four years.
+His next avenue of service was as a Republican legislator from 1996 to 2004, where Bill served in the Colorado State House of Representatives for District 16.
+He won four general elections overwhelmingly.
+Representative Sinclair was known for “reaching across the aisle” to serve Colorado’s citizens.
+At 80 years of age, in 2004, he decided not to run for re-election to the Colorado State House but was asked by the Democrat Governor to assist him in Colorado State Military Veterans Affairs, which Bill did for the next four years.

-Following his state representative service, he and his wife enjoyed traveling the world and spending time with family.
-They went on countless cruises, traveled through Europe with friends and visited Hawaii several times.
-Bill, Barb and the family thoroughly enjoyed their 40+ years memberships at both Garden of the Gods Resort and Club and Colorado Springs Country Club, where the family was active socially and Barb and Scott were avid golfers.
+Following his service as a Colorado legislator, Bill and Barb enjoyed traveling the world and spending time with family.
+They went on cruises, traveled throughout Europe with friends, and visited Hawaii.
+Bill, Barb, and the family thoroughly enjoyed their four decades of membership at both Garden of the Gods Resort & Club and Colorado Springs Country Club where Barb and Scott golfed and Vicky played tennis.

-They were content to enjoy each other and their loving family.
-Bill is survived by his son, Scott, of Colorado Springs, Colorado; and daughter, Vicky, of Rockwall, Texas.
-He is also survived by his wonderful grandchildren: Ashley Allbritton (David) of Bellevue, Washington; Rachael Fujiwara (Garrett) of Richardson, Texas; Wesley Sinclair (Samantha) of Kirkland, Washington; Jordan Sinclair (Megan) of Seattle, Washington; and Kate Sinclair of Tacoma, Washington.
-Additionally, 8 great grandchildren survive him.
+Bill was preceded in death by his beloved bride of 51 years Barbara Jean Sinclair (Hughes), who passed on May 4, 2010, at age 86 as well as his five siblings: Robert Livingston Sinclair, John Edward Sinclair, Richard Gordon Sinclair, Diane Adele Sinclair, and Hazel Virginia Sinclair.
+Bill is survived by his son Scott Sinclair of Colorado Springs, Colorado and his daughter Vicky Sinclair of Rockwall, Texas.
+He is also survived by his wonderful grandchildren: Ashley Allbritton (David) of Bellevue, Washington; Rachael Fujiwara (Garrett) of Richardson, Texas; Wesley Sinclair (Samantha) of Kirkland, Washington; Jordan Sinclair (Megan) of Seattle, Washington and Kate Sinclair of Tacoma, Washington.
+Additionally, nine great-grandchildren survive him.

-Bill passed peacefully in his home on January 7, 2026, at an amazing 101 years of age.
-We celebrate Bill’s life as a brave, caring, compassionate and loving journey.
-He will be dearly missed, but for now and evermore is with Jesus Christ our Lord.
+Bill passed peacefully in his home on January 7, 2026, at 101 years of age.
+We are grateful to his caregivers.
+His family and friends celebrate Bill’s life as brave, heroic, patriotic, compassionate, and loving.
+He will be dearly missed, but we know he is with his beloved wife Barb and for now and evermore with Jesus Christ our Lord.

-The public Viewing is scheduled for Thursday, January 15, 2026, from 5:00 to 7:00 p.m. at Shrine of Remembrance, 1730 E. Fountain Blvd, Colorado Springs, Colorado.
-Additionally, the Celebration of Life will be held on Friday, February 13, 2026, at 2:00 p.m., at Shrine of Remembrance.
-In lieu of flowers, please make donations to the Rotary Club of Colorado Springs or First Presbyterian Church of Colorado Springs in honor of William Donald Sinclair.
+The Celebration of Life will be held at 2:00 p.m. on Friday, February 13, 2026, at Shrine of Remembrance, 1730 E. Fountain Blvd, Colorado Springs, Colorado.
+In lieu of flowers, please make donations to the Rotary Club of Colorado Springs or First Presbyterian Church of Colorado Springs in honor of Colonel William Donald Sinclair USAF (Retired).

 Continue reading below for Colonel Sinclair’s full biography.

-William Donald Sinclair (Bill) was born in Inglewood, CA, to Arthur Livingston Sinclair and Lillian Mae (Holt) Sinclair on 27 December 1924.
-He had five siblings: Robert L. Sinclair, John E. Sinclair, Richard G. Sinclair, Diane A. Sinclair, and Hazel Sinclair.
+William Donald Sinclair (Bill) was born in Inglewood, CA to Arthur Livingston Sinclair and Lillian Mae (Holt) Sinclair on 27 December 1924.
+He had five siblings: Robert Livingston Sinclair, John Edward Sinclair, Richard Gordon Sinclair, Diane Adele Sinclair, and Hazel Virginia Sinclair.

 Bill graduated from Inglewood High School in 1942 and was a lifelong learner.
 He earned acceptance into Reserve Officers’ Training Corps (ROTC) at UCLA (1942-43) where he studied Engineering.
 His studies continued in Engineering at Dickinson College in Carlisle, Pennsylvania (1943), and Northrup Aeronautical Institute (1946).